 What about placement and directional antennas?

-In an auditorium this size, it really doesn’t matter.
+In an auditorium this size (or any size, unless it’s an arena or a stadium, that seats thousands), it really doesn’t matter.
 Because no matter where the AP is or what antenna it has on it, it will light up the entire room, even at a low power setting like 10dBm.
 Don’t get me wrong, I’m a huge fan of using directional antennas to sculpt the RF footprint.
 But unless you’re dealing with a small stadium, you’re not going to get frequency reuse out of directional antennas anyway (and a directional antenna can actually cause you more trouble – if the hot spot of the signal is too narrow, even way off-axis you’ll still be above the -82dBm contention backoff threshold in most of the room due to reflections and how focused your antenna is).
 If you want a good visual of this, go find one of the lighting people and ask them to aim a lighting fixture with a narrow beam at a seating area, turn on only that light, and vary the brightness… You’ll get enough scattered light in most of the room to see where you’re going.
 Light is, after all, still electromagnetic energy, so your RF is going to behave in similar ways.

 Because the APs light up the whole room, you can literally put them anywhere that’s convenient for installation or maintenance access (just don’t put them too close to each other).
 There are however some cases where you can (and probably should) use a directional antenna in an auditorium space: